zackaryO/lease_manager/README.md

 fix s3 storage for lease and reciepts (image or pdf)

-update lease holder doesn't work

-can't seem to add more than one lease without having to leave and renavigate to the page
+can't seem to add more than one lease without having to leave and renavigate to or refresh the the page

-if the page is refreshed, it attempts to reload at that route, it should be redirected to the index

-need to add lease holder fields to the reports to identify the lease holder who made the payment.

 the dialogs to manage datails are too small